 If you are interested in more than one, 1 hr. consultation, please contact Springboard.
 The majority of artists we work with have one or two consultations per year.
-There are always exceptions, but for artists seeking to schedule more than two standard consultations with in a year, we require an action plan that outlines the work the artist and consultant will do together.
+There are always exceptions, but for artists seeking to schedule more than two standard consultations within a year, we require an action plan that outlines the work the artist and consultant will do together.
 We are not able to offer more than one consultation per year at the under $45 rate.

 Where can I do consultations?

 At this time, all consultations are being done over the phone or by video.
 When we do begin meeting in person again, our preference is to meet at our offices in Lowertown or on University Avenue in St. Paul, and at our offices in Fergus Falls.
 In some cases, we can also meet in public spaces such as libraries, coffee shops or co-working spaces.
 Unfortunately, we are not able to schedule consultations in private homes or studios.

 Can I meet with more than one consultant?